a-dog-and-a-lobster/dog-and-lobster-jekyll/docs/_posts/2024-12-17-Charlotte-Not-Her-Name.md

 Right index finger and your left earring\
 Your body reminds me of the waves from the Charles River\
 Your laugher is the Northeast mellow wind\
-I remeber your slightly frowning eyebrows\
+I remember your slightly frowning eyebrows\
 Black sweater, blue jeans, and a small tied up ponytail

 Hey short hair girl\